BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     3.Download Spark: spark-3.5.0-bin-hadoop3.tgz

-and then your are redirected to a new page with a link to donwload the software, if you click it, then spark is downloaded and you will find it in your donwload folder.
+then your are redirected to a new page with a link to donwload the software, if you click it, then spark is downloaded and you will find it in your donwload folder.

 This works fine if you are working on your local machine,